 \subsubsection{Physical origin of friction law}

-Property~\ref{Property2} of the Bagnold interface represents a macroscopic, dynamic friction law, analogous to Coulomb friction describing the sliding of an object down an inclined plane, where the constant dynamic bed friction coefficient $\mu_b$ is the analogue to the ratio between the horizontal and normal force acting on the sliding object.
-In the context of dense ($\phi\gtrsim0.4$) granular flows and suspensions, it is well established that a constant dynamic friction coefficient (the yield stress ratio) characterizes the transition between solid-like and liquid-like flow behavior \cite{CourrechduPontetal03,MiDi04,Cassaretal05,Jopetal06,ForterrePouliquen08,Andreottietal13,Jop15,Boyeretal11,Trulssonetal12,NessSun15,NessSun16,Amarsidetal17,Maurinetal16,Houssaisetal16,HoussaisJerolmack17,Delannayetal17,Royetal17,KamrinKoval12,Bouzidetal13,Bouzidetal15}.
-Here liquid-like behavior refers to dense flows that obey a local rheology (i.e., $\mu$ only depends on a single local quantity, such as $\phi$), while solid-like behavior refers to both quasistatic and creeping flows (not to be confused with Bagnold's term ``surface creep'' \cite{Bagnold41}).
-Quasistatic flows are associated with very small, reversible deformations of dense packed granular systems, while creeping flows are associated with an exponential relaxation of the particle shear rate $\dot\gamma$ between quasistatic and liquid-like flows \cite{Nicholetal10,Reddyetal11,KamrinKoval12,Bouzidetal13,Bouzidetal15,Houssaisetal15,AllenKudrolli18} and characterized by a nonlocal granular flow rheology \cite{KamrinKoval12,Bouzidetal13,Bouzidetal15}.
-Based on the fact that a friction law characterizes the solid-liquid transition, it has been very common to argue that the Bagnold interface separates a solid-like granular bed from a liquid-like transport layer on its top and that $\mu_b$ is the yield stress ratio \cite{AshidaMichiue72,EngelundFredsoe76,KovacsParker94,NinoGarcia94,NinoGarcia98a,Seminaraetal02,Parkeretal03,AbrahamsGao06}, which is in the spirit of Bagnold's original reasoning \cite{Bagnold56,Bagnold66,Bagnold73}.
+Property~\ref{Property2} of the Bagnold interface represents a macroscopic, dynamic friction law, analogous to Coulomb friction describing the sliding of an object down an inclined plane, where the constant dynamic bed friction coefficient $\mu_b$ is the analog to the ratio between the horizontal and normal force acting on the sliding object.
+In the context of dense ($\phi\gtrsim0.4$) granular flows and suspensions, it is well established that a constant dynamic friction coefficient (the yield stress ratio) characterizes the transition between solidlike and liquidlike flow behavior \cite{CourrechduPontetal03,MiDi04,Cassaretal05,Jopetal06,ForterrePouliquen08,Andreottietal13,Jop15,Boyeretal11,Trulssonetal12,NessSun15,NessSun16,Amarsidetal17,Maurinetal16,Houssaisetal16,HoussaisJerolmack17,Delannayetal17,Royetal17,KamrinKoval12,Bouzidetal13,Bouzidetal15}.
+Here liquidlike behavior refers to dense flows that obey a local rheology (i.e., $\mu$ depends only on a single local quantity, such as $\phi$), while solidlike behavior refers to both quasistatic and creeping flows (not to be confused with Bagnold's term ``surface creep'' \cite{Bagnold41}).
+Quasistatic flows are associated with very small, reversible deformations of dense packed granular systems, while creeping flows are associated with an exponential relaxation of the particle shear rate $\dot\gamma$ between quasistatic and liquidlike flows \cite{Nicholetal10,Reddyetal11,KamrinKoval12,Bouzidetal13,Bouzidetal15,Houssaisetal15,AllenKudrolli18} and characterized by a nonlocal granular flow rheology \cite{KamrinKoval12,Bouzidetal13,Bouzidetal15}.
+Based on the fact that a friction law characterizes the solid-liquid transition, it has been very common to argue that the Bagnold interface separates a solidlike granular bed from a liquidlike transport layer on its top and that $\mu_b$ is the yield stress ratio \cite{AshidaMichiue72,EngelundFredsoe76,KovacsParker94,NinoGarcia94,NinoGarcia98a,Seminaraetal02,Parkeretal03,AbrahamsGao06}, which is in the spirit of Bagnold's original reasoning \cite{Bagnold56,Bagnold66,Bagnold73}.